C4ptainCrunch/thesis/source/index.rst

 .. proof:application::

   Awale is a sequential zero-sum game where the  players 0 and 1 are respectively called South and North and :math:`O=\{+1,-1,0\}`, respectively  meaning South wins, North wins or draw.
 Each node represents a state of the game and belongs either to :math:`V_{0}` or :math:`V_{1}`.
 In the first case, South is to play whereas, in the second one, North is to play.
-Each node has between 0 and 6 children corresponding to the possible states resulting from the move of the player "owning" that node.
+Each node has between 0 and 6 children corresponding to the possible states resulting from the move of the player 'owning' that node.

   For instance, the root :math:`x^{0}` of the game tree (the initial state) belongs to :math:`V_{0}`, meaning South is to play in the initial state (see :numref:`Figure %s <fig:initial_board>`).
 The root :math:`x^{0}` has six children corresponding to the six possible states resulting from  South's move.
 Each of these children belongs to :math:`V_{1}`, meaning North is to play in these six states.
 Each of these six states at depth 1  in turn has six children corresponding to the six possible states resulting from North's move.
 We thus have 36 states at depth 2 and they all belong to :math:`V_{0}`, and so on.